THE TEXAS TENORS

 JC Fisher has entertained audiences around the world for the past 15 years.
 In high school, he had a passion for sports and also enjoyed singing in church.
 He discovered a deeper love for singing at Wichita State University where he earned his Bachelor’s Degree in Music.
 JC performed various roles including Rodolfo in La Boheme, Tamino in The Magic Flute, Ernesto in Don Pasquale, Henrick in A Little Night Music and even Miss America's duet partner at the 1997 Miss Kansas Pageant.
 After college, JC traveled to Lucca, Italy where he sang in the Puccini festival under the direction of acclaimed Italian maestro Lorenzo Malfatti.
 He then created a home base in Katy, TX before sailing the high seas aboard more than 75 cruise ships worldwide as a guest entertainer.
 This allowed JC to create a show featuring many different genres of music and world class arrangements, which eventually led to his idea of forming The Texas Tenors.
 After many years of traveling and concerts, his most memorable performance is still one from college where he found his future wife and mother of their three beautiful children.

-The Washington Pavilion considers parents/guardians to be the best decision-makers on what is appropriate for their children and families.
+Washington Pavilion Management, Inc. considers parents/guardians to be the best decision-makers on what is appropriate for their children and families.

 Programs, dates, times and prices subject to change.
 All attendees regardless of age must purchase a ticket unless otherwise noted.